Ancient Imitations of Roman Coins -- References

 If you want to see lots of photos of a wide variety of barbarous radiates, the task will be difficult.
 Some obscure hoard publications have many imitations, but usually not from a wide range of the possible styles.
-The Cunetio Treasure by Edward Besley and Roger Bland has many barbarous radiates, but of rather consistent style (and, the book is hard to find and expensive).
+The Cunetio Treasure by Edward Besley and Roger Bland has many barbarous radiates, but of rather consistent style (and, the book is hard).

 Although we usually think of "barbarous radiates" as coming from Gaul or Britain, they have been found in North Africa.
 John Mac Isaac contributed this (slightly edited by me) about barbarous radiates ("BR") to the "barbarized" Yahoo e-group which no longer exists. .

 "Here is some starter bibliography on BR in North Africa: P. "Visona, The Coins" in Humphrey, et al. The Circus, etc., Ann Arbor 1988 (with some additional bibliography); W. Metcalf, "The Coins" in "Leptiminus" (JRA Suppl.
 4 ) 1992.
 Bill Metcalf allowed that, in his earlier publication of the Michigan excavations, some of his Claudius II entries were probably BR, seconding a collegue who worked on the Liri material and similarly had no BR, "Its amazing what you don't see when you aren't looking for it".
 BR on the Continent: I have a complete set of Numismatic Literature and so have had no need to use the online NL at the ANS web site, but if you can search by issue and abstract #, start with 143: 201, 206, 246; 141: 191, 202, 294; 140: 261, 356; 139: 93; 138: 182; 137: 205, 237, 253; 135: 385.